 We have prepared our financial statements assuming we will continue as a going concern.
 Since our inception, we have incurred net losses and experienced negative cash flows from operations as we have invested in equipment, location buildout, inventory buildout (including laying down barrels of whiskey for aging) and marketing to grow our presence and brands.
 To date, our primary sources of capital have been private and public placements of equity securities, term loans, and convertible debt.
-During the three months ended March 31, 2025 and 2024, we had net income/(loss) of approximately \$(3,033,000) and \$453,000, respectively (of which, approximately \$0 and \$3,280,000, respectively, stemmed from the decrease in fair value of certain convertible notes, warrants and contingencies, and gain on investment).
+During the years ended December 31, 2024 and 2023, we had net income/(loss) of approximately \$711,000 and \$(36,798,000), respectively (of which, approximately \$18,186,000 and \$(23,005,000), respectively, stemmed from the (increase)/decrease in fair value of certain convertible notes, warrants and contingencies, and gain on investment).
 We expect to incur additional losses and higher operating expenses for the foreseeable future as we continue to invest in inventory, assets, working capital and otherwise in the growth of our business.

-At March 31, 2025, we had outstanding aged payables to vendors in the aggregate amount of approximately \$5,519,000, inclusive of accrued amounts to service providers who were providing services for us related to our IPO.
+At December 31, 2024, we had outstanding aged payables to vendors in the aggregate amount of approximately \$5,000,000, inclusive of accrued amounts to service providers who were providing services for us related to our IPO.
 We reached agreements with most of these vendors, including the vendors with some of the largest outstanding invoices, to be paid soon after the IPO or periodically on payment plans.
-Of the aforementioned vendor obligations, approximately \$1,365,000 were for services related to the preparation of our IPO.
+Of the aforementioned vendor obligations, approximately \$1,676,000 were for services related to the preparation of our IPO.
 A significant amount of the remaining payables relate to marketing and sports sponsorship fees that were agreed upon or contracted for prior to the COVID-19 lockdowns, but were put on hold or held over during those lockdowns and then restarted after the COVID lockdowns ended pursuant to the terms of the agreements.
 All of those sports marketing contracts have been completed as of the end of 2024 and will not be renewed, and we expect to make payments to those vendors in a way that allows us to manage our cash on hand as we grow our higher-margin revenue in 2025.
 Given our shift away from low-margin products and services, management believes the use of cash for higher-margin activities and priorities, requiring fewer raw goods units to drive more top line revenue, and more profitable revenue, will also assist with reducing and eventually eliminating our cash burn.
 While we believe we have put in place satisfactory payment terms for the payment of most of our outstanding payables, there is a risk that one or more of our vendors could demand a more immediate payment or initiate litigation against us in an attempt to force payment of the amounts owed.
 In such a case, the litigation could cause us to incur significant costs defending such action, and any such payment could materially affect our business, financial condition or liquidity.